You may think effective public speakers are born that way. You'd be wrong! Public speaking skills can be learned.

 Download Our Free PDF eBook on Making Great Presentations

-We have the perfect complement to this tutorial, that will help you take your presentation know-how further.
+We've got the perfect complement to this tutorial, that'll help you take your presentation know-how further.
 Learn how to write, design, and deliver great presentations.

 Download The Complete Guide to Making Great Presentations for FREE with a subscription to the Tuts+ Business Newsletter.
-Get your ideas formed into a powerful presentation that will move your audience.
+Get your ideas formed into a powerful presentation that'll move your audience.